Simon & Schuster: 2000s

 In 2002, Simon & Schuster acquired its Canadian distributor Distican.
 Simon & Schuster began publishing in Canada in 2013.

 At the end of 2005, Viacom split into two companies: CBS Corporation (which inherited S&S and Paramount Parks), and the other retaining the Viacom name.
 Also in 2005, Simon & Schuster acquired Strebor Books International, which was founded in 1999 by author Kristina Laferne Roberts, who has written under the pseudonym "Zane".
 A year later, in 2006, Simon & Schuster launched the conservative imprint Threshold Editions.

-In 2009, Simon & Schuster signed a multi-book and co-publishing deal with Glenn Beck which fell over many of its imprints and included adult non-fiction, fiction, children, and YA literature as well as e-book and audiobook originals.
+In 2009, Simon & Schuster signed a multi-book and co-publishing deal with Glenn Beck which appeared under many of its imprints and included adult non-fiction, fiction, children, and YA literature as well as e-book and audiobook originals.
 As part of CBS, Simon & Schuster has been the primary publisher for books related to various media franchises owned by and/or aired on CBS such as CSI.
 The company has also held a license to publish books in the Star Trek franchise under Pocket Books.